maddybartlett/Bio_Based_Reps_for_RL/README.md

 ### Run the Network

 You can use the runme.py script to run the network from the command line.
-The Actor-Critic Network will try to solve the MiniGrid task using the TD(0) learning rule.
+When running this script, the Actor-Critic Network will try to solve the MiniGrid task using the TD(0) learning rule.
+This learning task will be repeated 5 times.
+Plots showing the total reward received in each learning trial of an experiment will be saved as run{i}plot.pdf.
+Plots comparing the actual value of each state visited in the last learning trial of an experiment with the ideal value will be saved as ideal_value_plot{i}.pdf.

 ### Experiment: